-Its future success and competitive position depends in part upon its ability to maintain the its intellectual property portfolio.
-There can be no assurance that any patents will be issued on any existing or future patent applications.
-Even if such patents are issued, there can be no assurance that any patents issued or licensed to the Company will not be challenged.
-The Company's ability to establish and maintain a competitive position may be achieved in part by prosecuting claims against others who it believes are infringing its rights and by defending claims brought by others who believe that the Company is infringing their rights.
+The Company's future success and competitive position depends in part upon its ability to maintain and develop its intellectual property portfolio.
+There can be no assurance that any patents will be issued from any existing or future patent applications.
+Even if such patents are issued, there can be no assurance that the scope or validity of any patents issued or licensed to the Company will not be successfully challenged.
+The Company's ability to establish and maintain a competitive position may require in part successfully prosecuting claims against others who it believes are infringing its rights and successfully defending claims brought by others who believe that the Company is infringing their rights.
 In addition, enforcement of its patents in foreign jurisdictions will depend on the legal procedures in those jurisdictions.
-Even if such claims are found to be invalid, the Company's involvement in intellectual property litigation could have a material adverse effect on its ability to out-license any products that are the subject of such litigation.
+Even if the Company is successful in intellectual property litigation, the Company's involvement in such litigation could have a material adverse effect on its ability to out-license any products that are the subject of such litigation.
 In addition, its involvement in intellectual property litigation could result in significant expense, which could materially adversely affect the use or licensing of related intellectual property and divert the efforts of its valuable technical and management personnel from their principal responsibilities, whether or not such litigation is resolved in its favour.